aaannabelle/ai-landing-page-generator/README.md

 This project demonstrates a **modern, minimal, and professional UI** with a clean but playful peach/white theme and responsive layout.

-> ⚠️ Note: AI integration is partially implemented.
-The current version uses structured fallback generation, with AI support in progress.
+> ⚠️ Note: this is an ongoing project!

 ---